flow-hydraulics/flow-wallet-api/README.md

 **Creating an account on testnet via the faucet:**

 1. When generating the key, choose "Asymmetric sign" as the purpose and "Elliptic Curve P-256 - SHA256 Digest" as the key type and algorithm (other combinations may work but these have been confirmed to work)
-2. Download the admin public key from Google KMS in PEM format (should have a `.pub` ending)
+2. Download the public key from Google KMS in PEM format (should have a `.pub` ending)
 3. Run it through `flow keys decode pem --from-file <filename>`
 4. Copy the "Public Key" part
 5. Go to https://testnet-faucet-v2.onflow.org